-If you are using canned chickpeas, you are ready to get started.
+If you are using canned chickpeas, drain most of the liquid from each can, and you are ready to get started.

 Make the savory chickpeas in tangy tomato glaze

-Mince your green chiles and ginger.
+Mince your green chilis and ginger.
 Prepare the tomato puree or open up your canned tomatoes.
 Mince your coriander leaves.
 Take out all the required spices and have them ready by the stove.

-Heat 3 tablespoons ghee or oil in a heavy medium saucepan over medium heat.
+Heat 2 tablespoons ghee or oil in a heavy medium saucepan over medium heat.
 Add black mustard seeds.
-When mustard seeds begin to pop, add the cumin seeds for about 20 seconds, then add the ginger root and green chiles.
+When mustard seeds begin to pop, add the cumin seeds for about 20 seconds, then add the ginger root and green chilis.
 Sauté until the ginger just begins to brown.

 Add the curry leaves if using and stir for a minute, then add the tomato puree.